-- Transport of materials (including ancillary) to the factory (A2)
+- Transport of raw materials to the factory (A2)

-- Manufacturing of the Hydro aluminum profiles (A3).
-It includes the following production phases: - Cutting of billets and pre-heating of billets and dies - Extrusion, including cooling, stretching and cutting and aging - Packaging and storage for shipping
+- Manufacturing of the Hydro aluminum billet (A3).
+It includes the following production phases: - Melting, alloying and casting - Cutting and homogenization - Cooling and binding (packaging) for final storage

-Moreover, in module A3, the production of primary packaging, of the ancillary materials and the treatment of waste generated from the manufacturing processes are accounted for.
+In module A3, the production of primary packaging, of the ancillary materials and the treatment of waste generated from the manufacturing processes are accounted for.
 Since module A5 is excluded, the CO2 stocked in the packaging has been balanced with an equal emission of CO2.

-- Deconstruction (C1) demolition processes - Transport (C2) Transport to waste processing and to disposal - Waste processing (C3) shredding and sorting of aluminum collected at deconstruction step - Disposal (C4) - Landfill of fractions lost in C1 and C3 - Reuse, recovery and recycling potential (D) transport to remelting site, remelting and avoided primary production.
+- Deconstruction (C1) demolition processes - Transport (C2) Transport to waste processing and to disposal - Waste processing (C3) shredding and sorting of aluminum collected at deconstruction step - Disposal (C4) Landfill of fractions lost in C1 and C3 - Reuse, recovery and recycling potential (D) - transport to remelting site, remelting and avoided primary production